Course Outline

 Module 4

-• Simulate sales conversations with customers, focusing on building value and defending pricing while developing a business case.
+• Simulate sales conversations with customers, practicing value creation and price defense strategies, as well as building a business case.

-• Manage energy in challenging relationships through the practice of verbal communication techniques for handling difficult situations.
+• Manage energy in challenging relationships.
+Practice linguistic structures (verbal communication) for handling difficult situations.

-• Utilize a model of emotional escalation dynamics to understand when to engage in constructive confrontation, maintaining control over emotions and resolving issues without escalating conflict.
+• Understand the dynamics of emotional escalation to determine when to initiate constructive confrontation to maintain control over emotions and resolve issues without escalating conflict.

 • Apply a model of constructive confrontation based on Non-Violent Communication (NVC) by Marshall Rosenberg.
-Practice conversations with so-called "difficult clients."
+Simulate conversations with "difficult clients."

 Requirements

-No prior knowledge is necessary for the training.
+No prior knowledge is necessary for training for government employees.

 14 Hours